AppImage/docs.appimage.org/source/reference/appdir.rst

 These two entries have been re-used from `ROX Filer`_'s specification. `ROX Filer`_ actually specifies additional (but optional) entries, however, AppImage doesn't use these.
 Instead, the following ones have been introduced:

 ``myapp.desktop``
-   A desktop file located in the root directory, describing the payload application.
+   A :ref:`desktop entry file <desktop-entry-files>` located in the root directory, describing the payload application.
 As AppImage is following the principle :ref:`one app = one file <one-app-one-file-principle>`, one desktop file is enough to describe the entire AppImage.
 There |must not| be more than one desktop file in the root directory.
 The name of the file doesn't matter, as long as it carries the ``.desktop`` extension.
 Can be a symlink to subdirectories such as ``usr/share/applications/...``

 .. _root-icon:

-``myapp.<icon ext>`` (e.g., ``myapp.png``, ``myapp.svg``)
+``myapp.<icon ext>`` (e.g., ``myapp.svg``, ``myapp.png``)
-   Application's icon in the best available quality, ideally a vector graphic.
+   The :ref:`application icon <icon-files>` in the best available quality, ideally a vector graphic.
 Can be a symlink to subdirectories such as ``usr/share/icons/hicolor/...``.
 In most cases, :ref:`.DirIcon <ref-diricon>` is a symlink to this file.
 The filename must be equal to what is set in the ``Icon=`` entry in the desktop file.
-It is recommended by AppImage and also the XDG icon specifications to use a lower-case filename which is equal to the desktop file's name.

    .. note::
       The ``Icon=`` entry |should not| contain the file extension, the actual file's filename however |should| carry the extension.